wknishio/variable-terminal/doc/readme.txt

 This software is primarily a command-line tool driven by text commands.

 After successfully connecting and authenticating to a server, the client console can receive text command inputs from the user.

 When the user types a command in client and press enter, this software checks if the command must be redirected to the remote shell running on the server or if the command is a internal command of this software.

-Most of the functions of this software are executed by these internal commands.
+Most of the functions of this software are executed by internal commands.

 After configuring the server, the server console can also receive text command inputs, but only internal commands of this software.